Budapest MICE Fund

 Event Funding System

-Established by Visit Hungary National Tourism Organization Ltd. in cooperation with the Kisfaludy Program, the Budapest MICE Fund offers an annual budget of HUF 400 million to support national and international organizers planning to host meetings in Budapest.
-Applications can be submitted as early as three years in advance and no later than three weeks prior to the event start date.
+Established by the Budapest Convention Bureau (BUDCB) and Visit Hungary National Tourism Organization (in cooperation with the Kisfaludy Program), the fund has an annual budget of HUF 400 million.
+Applications may be submitted for events concluding no later than 30 June 2027, and must be received at least three weeks prior to the event’s start date.

 Key Components